tmalgherini/DeviceCodePhishing/Readme.md

 This attack technique is even more dangerous than attacker-in-the-middle (AitM) proxies, because the user **enters their credentials on the original webpage**, making it nearly impossible to detect the phishing attempt based on a suspicious URL.
-Additionally, this technique can **bypass phishing-resistant FIDO** credentials!
-In some cases, the user may not even need to enter credentials if a session is already active.
+Additionally, the victim might not need to authenticate interactively because a session is still active.
+Therefore, the victim has almost no time to realize that this is not legitimate.
+And not to forget that Device Code Flow is undermining FIDO's phishing resistance!

 Currently, this tool is limited to targeting Microsoft Azure Entra users, but the underlying technique is not restricted to any specific vendor.